Azgaar/armoria-api/README.md

 > armoria.herokuapp.com/?`format=svg`&`size=200`&`seed=123456789`

-Attributes that are supported as query attributes only are `coa` and `shield`.
+Attributes that are supported only in query format are `coa` and `shield`.

 * **coa:** `json` | <small>supersedes `seed`</small>
   * `t1`: field tincture or pattern (fur)